amd/ryzen-ai-documentation/docs/inst.rst

 Supported Configurations
 ************************

-The Ryzen AI Software supports the following processors running Windows 11
+The Ryzen AI Software supports the following processors models running Windows 11

-- AMD Ryzen™ (Phoenix) 7940HS, 7840HS, 7640HS, 7840U, 7640U.
+- Phoenix (PHX) models: AMD Ryzen™ 7940HS, 7840HS, 7640HS, 7840U, 7640U.
-- AMD Ryzen™ (Hawk Point) 8640U, 8640HS, 8645H, 8840U, 8840HS, 8845H, 8945H.
+- Hawk (HPT) models: AMD Ryzen™ 8640U, 8640HS, 8645H, 8840U, 8840HS, 8845H, 8945H.
-- AMD Ryzen™ (Strix Point) Ryzen AI 9 HX370, Ryzen AI 9 365
+- Strix (STX) models: AMD Ryzen™ Ryzen AI 9 HX370, Ryzen AI 9 365

-From now onwards, for the rest of this document, we will refer to Phoenix as PHX, Hawk Point as HPT, and Strix Point as STX.
+The rest of this document will refer to Phoenix as PHX, Hawk as HPT, and Strix as STX.

 .. note::
    In this documentation, "NPU" is used in descriptions, while "IPU" is retained in the tool's language, code, screenshots, and commands.
 This intentional